Three courses with places available:

 If you intend to book accommodation, please check availability before booking a place, as accommodation in Brighton can be hard to find, especially over the summer months.

 Get details on local accommodation and Brighton Permaculture Trust supporters who can provide accommodation in their homes.

-Fees include tuition, handouts, refreshments and a copy of Earthships: Building a zero carbon future.
+Fees include tuition, handouts, refreshments and a copy of Earthships in Europe.

 We endeavour to make our courses and events affordable to all.
 Unfortunately, we do not receive any external funding for most of these and rely on large amounts of voluntary input.

 Booking is essential, as most of our courses/events are fully booked weeks in advance.
 However, if places are still available, then bookings can be made until midday the day before the course.
 A place is not secured until we have received the requested payment.